edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_2.md

 ### 2.1  Summarize an OTU table

+Navigate to the usearch61_openref/ directory.
 The OTU table is the table on which all ecological analyses (e.g. diversity, patterns, etc) are performed.
 Let's use biom commands to summarize the table.
 Let's proceed with the table that has singletons removed and taxonomy assigned ("mc2_w_tax.biom").

 ```
-biom summarize_table -i usearch61_openref/otu_table_mc2_w_tax.biom -o summary_otu_table_mc2_w_tax_biom.txt
+biom summarize_table -i otu_table_mc2_w_tax.biom -o summary_otu_table_mc2_w_tax_biom.txt
 ```

 The summary file contains information about the number of sequences per sample, which will help us to make decisions about rarefaction (subsampling).
 When we inspect the file, we see that sample C03.05102014.R1.D02.CTAACCTCCGCT has 4711 reads, the minimum observed.
 This is what we will use as a subsampling depth.
 Also, a lot of the info in this file is typically reported in methods sections of manuscripts.